BEST WESTERN Plus Seaport Inn Downtown

 Business travelers will especially love this downtown New York Hotel's meeting facilities, business center and close proximity to Wall Street, Federal Reserve Bank of New York, New York City Court, New York University, Downtown Pace University and more.

 Whether traveling for business or leisure, this Lower Manhattan Hotel's guest rooms offer the perfect place to rest and relax after a busy day.
 Each recently upgraded room and suite comes complete with a 32-inch flat screen TV, in-room movies, Nintendo®, free high-speed wireless Internet access, a coffeemaker, a desk and a refrigerator.
-Plus, you can start each day with a complementary continental breakfast, work out in the 24-hour exercise facility and enjoy fresh-baked cookies in the afternoon.
+Plus, you can start each day with a complimentary full breakfast, work out in the 24-hour exercise facility.

 Hotel Amenities & Services